Shel Fanelli

 If rice seems to be roasting too fast lower heat a bit

-While the rice is dry roasting boil fill a pot or kettle with water according to cooking directions.
+While the rice is dry roasting, fill a pot or kettle with the amount of water needed in the cooking directions.

 Warm the water a bit